BIZ TIP TUESDAY:

 still hired 4 different writers to create POSSIBLE scripts then picked the script they

 liked.
-Your script wasn't in the running - COULD NOT have been in the running.
+Your script wasn't in the running - and COULD NOT have been in the running.

-TERMINATOR was owned by the bank that funded the last flop film, and they've sold it to those wacky Ellison kids
+The TERMINATOR rights were owned by the bank that funded the TERMINATOR: SALVATION, and they sold it to those wacky Ellison kids

-(Annapurna Productions and Skydance productions) and they've announced a new *trilogy* starting next year -
+(Annapurna Productions and Skydance productions) who announced a new *trilogy* starting with GENiSYS a couple of years ago.

 rights to the sequels - he sold those when he sold the original script & film to Hemdale.